Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

    RegistryHandler.SetKey(key:string, data:string) -> nil

-This function updates the data of a registry key
+Updates the data of a registry key to a new value

 ----